nelsonic/node-cdn/README.md

 - http://cdnjs.cloudflare.com/ajax/libs/backbone.js/1.0.0/backbone-min.js
 - http://cdnjs.cloudflare.com/ajax/libs/coffee-script/1.6.2/coffee-script.min.js

-If you need to update any of these for any reason, go for it!
+If you need to update any of these version numbers, go for it and submit a patch to me!

 In production you may want to host these Static JS files on your own CDN to have *full control* over what code you are running (#Security), but I trust [CloudFlare](https://www.cloudflare.com/) (for now...) so just using their bandwidth. ;-)

->> I need to investigate using SourceMaps to help debug CoffeeScript!
+>> I need to investigate using SourceMaps to help debug CoffeeScript (the Missing Piece in the CoffeeScript Puzzle!)
 - http://stackoverflow.com/questions/11068023/debugging-coffeescript-line-by-line
 - http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/
 - http://www.adaltas.com/blog/2012/02/15/coffeescript-print-debug-line/